AttackOnJasper/University-notes/notes/aws/aws.md

 * Certificates expire in 3 years.
 * Recertification testing would be half price and shorter
 * Passing Pro level would renew Associate level certificates

+## Strategies
+1. Read and understand the question before reading answer options
+1. Identify key phrases and qualifiers
+1. Anticipate the answer before looking at answer choices
+1. Eliminate options based on what we know about the question / topic